Ways to Connectlink

 ISL Online Headquarters (XLAB) holds the ISO/IEC 27001:2013 certificate which proves our commitment to information security.

 With ISL Online, the account admin can assign its domain users different rights and permissions, including allowing or disabling access to specific computers.

-Prevent any misuse of remote desktop software in your company by creating whitelists and blacklists, which restrict the use of ISL Online software within your organisation.
+Prevent any misuse of remote desktop software in your company by creating allow and deny lists, which restrict the use of ISL Online software within your organisation.